-Japanese cloisonné enamel vase worked in silver wire with a peacock perched on a cherry blossom branch in bloom and a blue colour ground with silver mounts, the foot rim marked Jungin 純銀 (silver) by Ando Jubei-Nagoya, late Meiji period (1868-1912).
+Japanese cloisonné enamel vase finely worked in silver wire with a peacock perched on a cherry blossom branch in bloom, on a blue ground, applied with silver mounts, the foot rim marked Jungin 純銀 (pure silver) by Ando Jubei-Nagoya, late Meiji period (1868-1912).

 Imperial Family) 宮内省御用達, 名古屋 安藤七寶店.
 With red logo label: “J. ANDO Cloisonné Ware, Nagoya, Tokyo, Japan.